8 min read

 Final Thoughts

 AI support agents are becoming the default layer for customer service.
 The best tools do not just deflect tickets.
-They reduce friction, keep answers consistent, and give your team back time for higher-value work.
+They reduce friction and keep answers consistent, which frees your team for the work that actually needs a person in the loop.

 If you need something more tailored than an off-the-shelf platform, our AI agent development service can help you design a support agent around your actual workflows, tools, and escalation rules.